-- In South Africa, Internet retailing grew 15 percent in 2011. - 140 million Chinese have made purchases through online channels. - In Brazil, courier company Direct Express now makes only 60 percent of its deliveries to affluent areas. - Online channels in the U.K. now account for approximately 10 percent of all sales.
+- In South Africa, Internet retailing grew 15 percent in 2011. - 140 million Chinese have made purchases through online channels. - In Brazil, courier company Direct Express now makes only 60 percent of its deliveries to affluent areas. - Online channels in the U.K. now account for approximately 10 percent of all sales.7

 It is easy to imagine that this is a phenomenon largely restricted to rich markets.
 But the rapid growth of mobile-the mobile Internet, in particular-in emerging markets means that both digital purchases and other digital shopper behavior is growing rapidly in emerging markets as well.
-Globally,

-48 percent of smartphone users have downloaded a retailer app.
-Of these, 90 percent say they've found it useful.
-Even by the end of the last decade, 16 percent of Indonesian mobile phone users had made a payment via their phone, compared with just five percent of U.S. mobile users in 2010.
-The comparable figure for Japan was 40 percent.
+Globally, 48 percent of smartphone users have downloaded a retailer app.
+Of these, 90 percent say they've found it useful.5 Even by the end of the last decade, 16 percent of Indonesian mobile phone users had made a payment via their phone, compared with just five percent of U.S. mobile users in 2010.
+The comparable figure for Japan was 40 percent.6 technology.
+The notion of 'digital immigrants' and 'digital natives' is well-known.
+Natives grew up in a world of screens and digital devices, with the Web and some connectivity, and expect to use all of them.
+Immigrants, who tend to be older, started work in a world in which the desktop computers (or even typewriters) were still the most widespread piece of office technology.
+They have had to learn (or more accurately re-learn) how to function in the digital world.